hasanzaidi/doctors-rota-generator/README.md

 1. Swaps only apply to anti-social shifts.
 1. Currently only supports 2-way swaps
 1. When doing a long day/night on a weekend, can split over multiple weekends (to make swaps easier).

+## Improvements
+* Improve how output is displayed
+* Fix serialisation when running in SBT

 ## License
 Copyright (c) 2020 Hasan Zaidi